 QuickFoto Claim app

 With the free, user-friendly QuickFoto Claim app , a customer can take photos of a drivable car’s damage and submit them to our highly trained auto technicians to estimate damage.
 QuickFoto Claim eliminates the need for technicians to drive on site to assess the damage, which supports our efforts to increase low-carbon product offerings.

-Through the use of telematics, we’ve completely redefined insurance.
-Our Drivewise product personalizes the auto experience and provides customers insight into their behavior to promote and reward safe driving.
-Customers are rewarded with savings just for activating Drivewise in the Allstate® mobile app and continue to earn rewards with a policy credit every six months for safe driving.
+We are redefining insurance through telematics.
+Our Drivewise product gives customers insight into their behavior and promotes safe driving.
+Customers save just by activating Drivewise in the Allstate mobile app.
+In 2022, customers in most states could earn rewards as a policy credit every six months for safe driving.
 As of year-end 2022, Drivewise was available in 49 states and the District of Columbia.
 Allstate was the first major U.S. insurer to bring to market a mobile app to collect data for a telematics-based insurance program.
 As of Dec.
-31, 2021, Allstate had over 1.75 million Drivewise connections.
+31, 2022, Allstate had over 1.79 million Drivewise connections.

 Allstate launched free Crash Detection Services through Drivewise.
-Using telematics and the sensors in a smartphone, the app can detect when a customer may have been involved in a serious car crash as a passenger or a driver.
-This safety feature is available through the Allstate Mobile app, which offers customers quick access to emergency assistance, claims and Allstate Roadside Services.
+Using telematics and the sensors in a smartphone, the Allstate mobile app can detect when a customer may have been involved in a serious car crash as a passenger or a driver.
+The app offers quick access to emergency assistance, claims and Allstate Roadside Services.

-Pay-per-mile coverage is auto insurance based primarily on the miles a customer drives.
-It gives consumers personalized products and services – and more control over cost and usage.
-Milewise, Allstate’s pay-per-mile auto insurance, is available in 22 states as of Dec.
+Pay-per-mile coverage is auto insurance priced primarily on the miles a customer drives.
+It gives consumers personalized products and services – and more control over cost.
+Milewise, Allstate’s pay-per-mile auto insurance, was available in 22 states as of Dec.
 31, 2022, and gives customers the same great coverage and claim service from Allstate.
 In 2021, there were 275,000 vehicles enrolled in Milewise.
 Allstate ended 2022 with 351,000 vehicles enrolled in Milewise — an increase of 76,000 vehicles.
 As companies continue to offer employees telecommuting options, our customers are gravitating toward insurance that best reflects their driving habits.

 Allstate Business Insurance offers its customers eight types of first-party and third-party technology-focused coverages.
 Cyber coverages are essential for business owners because personal information held by a business can be lost, stolen or accidentally released.
-A business may need help with the financial and legal burden, as well as the service obligations to affected individuals.
-All 50 states plus the District of Columbia now have laws requiring notification of individuals whose personal information is lost or stolen, and 29% of small businesses have had at least one data breach.
-Cyber coverage is available in 49 states.
+All 50 states plus the District of Columbia have laws requiring notification of individuals whose personal information is lost or stolen.
+Allstate offers Cyber coverage in 47 states as well as in Washington D.C. as of Dec.
+31, 2022.

-Allstate Identity Protection (AIP) is reinventing privacy and identity protection by giving consumers the tools to see, control and protect their digital lives.
+Allstate Identity Protection (AIP) has reinvented privacy and identity protection by giving consumers the tools to see, control and protect their digital lives.
 Allstate recognizes the need for better access to safe and secure digital services.
 In 2022, Javelin Strategy and Research named our product Best-in-class for B2B Identity Protection.
 It was also named Best Identity Protection for Families by bankrate.com.
 It includes comprehensive financial and credit monitoring, industry-leading coverage and remediation services, innovative data and privacy tools (Allstate Digital Footprint, Allstate Security Pro, etc.) as well as a full suite of cybersecurity protection.

-Our Digital Footprint product, launched and integrated through the Allstate Mobile app, allows any consumer, not just Allstate customers, to run a free Digital Footprint.
+Through the Allstate mobile app, our Digital Footprint product allows any consumer, not just Allstate customers, to run a free Digital Footprint.
 This product helps people see where their data lives among all the online accounts they have created, lets them unsubscribe from emails and also request that their data be deleted from organizations they no longer want to be associated with.
 Consumers get a simple summary of each account they have, along with the privacy and data sharing agreements they signed when creating those accounts.
-This gives consumers the power to take back their digital lives.

 The employee benefits business at AIP remains strong.
-During open enrollment season in 2021 leading into 2022, about 950 new employer clients were onboarded, and approximately 200,000 new plans went into effect.
+During open enrollment season in 2022, 468 new employer clients were onboarded, and approximately 56,000 new plans went into effect.